 Where your property is in a block of flats the block should have been built with safe escape routes protected by fire-resisting walls and fire doors, which help to give all occupants time to exit their homes to safety.
 You will need to make sure that these exit routes are kept clear by whoever manages the exit areas for the block.
 You should also check that a fire risk assessment has been completed for the block.

-Where your property has 3 or more unrelated sharers and 2 or more storeys there are extra legal obligations to provide a safe means of escape.
+Where your property is a House of Multiple Occupancy (HMO) there are extra legal obligations to provide a safe means of escape.
 These will alter dependent upon each building.

 Helpful website: https://www.rla.org.uk/docs/LACORSFSguideApril62009.PDF